What are mixture experiments?

 Software

-Let’s say you are ready to crunch some numbers.
-Where do you start?
-You have two main options, each with different tradeoffs between ease-of-use and cost:
+There are two main options for running mixture analyses, each with different tradeoffs between ease-of-use and cost:

 Commercial solutions

-I am not a fan of using this kind of software for two fundamental reasons:
+I avoid this kind of software for two reasons:

 1. They’re expensive.
 For example, at the time of writing a single one-year license subscription for Design-Expert costs 1140 USD, while a single one-year license subscription for Minitab is priced at 1851 USD.